Antiochis (tribe): Location and history

 Phalerum was a harbour belonging to the tribe.
 From this harbour the voyages of Theseus and Menestheus were said to have begun, for Crete and Troy respectively.

 Socrates belonged to this tribe.
 The tribe was in possession of the prytany in the Council, at the time of the events concerning the ten generals active for Athens' navy in the battle of Arginusae.

-Aristeides was in command of this tribe's contingent during the Battle of Marathon.
+Aristides was in command of this tribe's contingent during the Battle of Marathon.